 Search the Catalog to see if the Library owns a particular book, journal title, or audiovisual.
+Search E-Books for online books.
 For a listing of the library's electronic journal holdings search the E-Journals list.

 The best option for finding books in the library's collection is the Catalog.
 Most of the books in Lister Hill Library are shelved according to the NLM subject classification scheme (National Library of Medicine) [NLM Classification Summary].

-Other Special Collections/Locations include: E-books, Alabama, Cunningham, Fletcher, Oversize, Reference, Reserve, Reynolds Historical Library, University Archives, and University Hospital.
-For more information, ask at the Information Desk or call (205) 934-2230.
+Other Special Collections/Locations include: E-books, Alabama, Cunningham, Fletcher, Oversize, Reference, Reserve, Reynolds-Finley Historical Library, University Archives, and University Hospital.
+For more information, ask at the HUB or call (205) 934-2230.

 Dissertations, now received only in electronic format, can also be found in the library Catalog and in Electronic Theses & Dissertations.